ot.optim

 alpha0 (float, optional) – initial step (>0)

-alpha_min (float, optional) – minimum value for alpha
+alpha_min (float, default=0.) – minimum value for alpha

 alpha_max (float, optional) – maximum value for alpha

-alpha (float) – step that satisfy armijo conditions
+alpha (float or 1d array) – step that satisfy armijo conditions

 fc (int) – nb of function call

-fa (float) – loss value at step alpha
+fa (float or 1d array) – loss value at step alpha

 For any convex or non-convex 1d quadratic function f, solve the following problem: